DeepSeek MCP server

 Stats

-The DeepSeek MCP Server enables seamless integration of DeepSeek's powerful language models with MCP-compatible applications like Claude Desktop.
-It acts as a bridge between DeepSeek's API and any application that supports the Model Context Protocol.
+DeepSeek MCP Server allows you to integrate DeepSeek's powerful language models with MCP-compatible applications like Claude Desktop.
+It acts as a bridge between the DeepSeek API and applications that support the Model Context Protocol.

 Installation Options